Disability Discrimination Fact Sheet: Government Agencies and Other Public Entities

 Federal and State Disability Discrimination Laws

-California law provides similar protections to Title II and Section 504.
+California law provides similar protections.
 Government Code Section 11135 prohibits discrimination by state and local governments.
 The Unruh Civil Rights Act (Civil Code Section 51) and the Disabled Persons Act (Civil Code Sections 54 – 55.32), which prohibit disability-based discrimination by business establishment, also apply to government entities in some circumstances.
 Any violation of the ADA is also a violation of state law.
 However, in some circumstances, state law or other federal laws such as Section 504 may provide a higher level of protection than Title II.

 Discrimination is the exclusion, segregation, and unequal treatment of people with disabilities by public entities.
 This includes the failure to make changes in policies and practices (known as “reasonable modifications” or “reasonable accommodations”) to allow a person with a disability equal access to government services.
 These changes are required if they do not fundamentally alter the nature of the government services and do not impose an undue financial or administrative burden.